 Metaphone

-Music for resting in tension or demanding change?
-A simple, proto-music generator that while easy to get started playing, requires persistence and patience, fine motor control and close listening to reveal its unique sonic qualities.
+Music for resting in tension or inspiring change?
+A proto-music generator of deceptive simplicity – easy to get started but requiring patience, sensitivity, and close listening to reveal its more resplendent sonorities.

 The instrument is essentially a simple circuit consisting of one AA battery, a speaker and a vibrating metal string.
 The period at which the vibrating string completes the circuit produces a tone of the same frequency from the speaker.
-The string can be set in motion in many different ways but the most aesthetically pleasing to this writer’s ears is when it is bowed.
-Essentially unstable when manually operated, a multiple speaker, plectrum-fan driven version is currently on the workbench.
+Depending on how the string is set in motion, the transmission of tone can be highly variable: plucking, tapping, or bowing manually, and automated mechanical or electromagnetic induced vibration all yield different sound fields.
+Essentially unstable, playing the instrument is an exercise in gently directing noise toward tone.

-Besides its use as part of my improvising vocabulary, I am very much interested in its use for communal/community music making.
-The ensemble incarnation of this instrument originated as a meditation in memory of a friend and fellow improvisor who was killed while bicycling to work in 2004.
-A memorial concert was held a year later and this 28 minute, 14 member “Sperry Sounding” piece was performed live on Sonarchy radio (and available here as streaming audio).
+Performances Besides its use in my improvising vocabulary, I am interested in communal/community music making.
+The ensemble incarnation of this instrument originated as a meditation in memory of friend and fellow improvisor, Matthew Sperry, who was killed while bicycling to work in 2004.
+A memorial concert was held a year later and this 28 minute, 14 member “Sperry Sounding” piece was performed live on Sonarchy radio (14m excerpt on SoundCloud).
 Each member of the group was instructed to bring a tuned metal string.
 Among the instruments were pvc tube with mounted string, guitar, cello, violins, viola, electric bass and multiple other string sources.
 Pitches were entirely undetermined and randomized to the one string that each member of the ensemble used to connect to their metaphone.
 Lower frequency (larger magnet and/or speaker cone) instruments were considered in balancing their placement along a circle arrangement.
 The instructions for the score were to “Find a pitch and sustain it.”
 Hear as each member of the ensemble finds and sustains a tone amidst the deafening din of attempt.

 … … … … … … … …

-I remain interested in making large, interactive group pieces; if you are interested in getting involved in future sound making actions, please contact me at dk/at) dksc\ dot(org
+large, interactive group pieces occur periodically, if you are interested in getting involved in these future listening-based events, please contact me at dk/at) dksc\ dot(org

 Leave a Reply